Pep15/Practical_SRE/README.md

 <details>
 <summary>5.
 Image Service</summary>

-- Serves as a centralized storage zone for user images, providing access and retrieval capabilities.
+- Servies as a centralized storage zone for user images, providing access and retrieval capabilities.
 - Built with **`Go`** to ensure performance and scalability.

 </details>